 The Andy Warhol Interview Session, 1985

 Many people claim to have known or met Warhol.
-I count myself among them, though my brief encounter with him may ultimately be a small, newly positioned question mark in art history.
-I was twenty-five years old, in my first professional role, when I met Warhol in New York and later interviewed him at his studio, The Factory.
-During that session, I sat beside him as he worked, guiding him a bit through a software program as he produced what may be the earliest known computer-generated self-portrait by a major artist.
+I count myself among them.
+I was twenty-five years old when I sat beside Andy Warhol at The Factory, guiding him through a software program as he created what may be the earliest digital self-portrait by a major artist.

-A single print was made from that digital file and remains the only extant artifact; to my knowledge, the original digital file no longer exists.
+A single print was made from that digital file and remains the only extant artifact; to my knowledge, the original digital file from that session no longer exists.
 Over the years, I’ve been asked often about that interview and the image he created during our meeting.

 In 1985, before our interview, Commodore International had given Warhol a newly released Amiga computer to experiment with using a graphics program called ProPaint.
 On July 23 of that year, at Lincoln Center in New York, he gave a live demonstration during the launch of Amiga World magazine, “painting” on an Amiga a video-based image of Debbie Harry from Blondie.
 I was in the audience that evening, serving as art director for the magazine.
 A few months later, the editor-in-chief, Guy Wright, and I met Warhol at The Factory to conduct an interview while he created a digital self-portrait, which became the cover image for a special issue of the magazine.

 After Warhol completed the image, I located one of the few labs in Cambridge, Massachusetts capable of taking a floppy disk and producing a high-quality print from the file — this was before the era of desktop publishing and integrated page-design software.
+The digital file lived on a magnetic disk that was soon lost; the paper print is all that survived.
 That print became the magazine’s cover artwork.
 I kept it as a personal memento of what was, for me, a pivotal experience, and it remains in excellent condition today.

 Warhol’s self-portrait shows him seated before the Amiga, holding a computer mouse, his image repeating infinitely on the computer screen like a hall of mirrors.
 The concept is loaded with meaning: time and infinity, looking back and forward, the artist both inside and outside the machine — the tool and the canvas merged.
 The visible pixels remind us of the early days of digital imagery, when each square of color could be counted with the eye.